jeffbski/redux-logic/docs/api.md

 If you set the `processOptions` object, you can further influence how process behaves streamlining your code.

   - `processOptions.dispatchReturn` - if true, then process will use the returned value to dispatch.
 If you return a promise then it will use the resolve/reject values for dispatching.
 If you return an observable then it will use its values or error for dispatching.
 Returning an undefined, promise that resolves to undefined, or observable value of undefined will cause no dispatch.
 Default varies based on whether the process fn signature includes dispatch or not.
 If dispatch is included then dispatchReturn defaults to false and vice versa.
   - `processOptions.dispatchMultiple` - if true, then dispatch function will not end the underlying observable until the `done` callback is called or it is cancelled.
 The default value for dispatchMultiple is determined by the process fn signature, if it includes the `done` callback then the default is true otherwise it is false.
+Note: in a future version, this option will be always on.
+If your logic does not end, set the top level option `warnTimeout: 0`.
   - `processOptions.successType` - if set to an action type string or an action creator function it will use this to create the action from the dispatched value.
 If the `successType` was a string then it will create an action of this type and set the payload to the dispatched value (following [FSA format](https://github.com/acdlite/flux-standard-action "Flux Standard Actions format")).
 If it was an action creator function then it will pass the value to the action creator and then dispatch that.
 Default undefined.
   - `processOptions.failType` - if set to an action type string or an action creator function it will use this to create the action from the dispatched error or rejected promise value or errored observable similar to how `successType` works.
 If `failType` was a string then it uses the [FSA error format](https://github.com/acdlite/flux-standard-action "Flux Standard Actions format") otherwise it calls the action creator provided.
 If `failType` is not defined and an error is thrown or dispatched that does not itself have a `type` (action type), then an `UNHANDLED_LOGIC_ERROR` will be dispatched with the error as the payload.
 Default `undefined`.